This comprehensive guide covers what serverless computing is and how it could reduce the complexity and cost of your cloud infrastructure.

 The world's major cloud providers are rushing to offer serverless computing services.
 Here's everything you need to know about what it means to go serverless and how it could benefit your business.

 - What is serverless computing?
-Services that run snippets of back-end code for apps and websites without any overhead of managing servers.
+Pay-per-use services that allow you to run snippets of back-end code for apps and websites without any overhead of managing servers.

 - Why does serverless computing matter?
 Serverless computing services reduce the overhead and cost of managing either physical or virtual infrastructure.